ljdnielsen/bacillales_genomes_figures/README.md

 pip install csvkit
 ~~~

-This environment contains the NCBI Datasets client for downloading genomes from NCBI, the CSV manipulation tool csvkit, and the python libraries BioPython and tqdm needed for the custom python script that extracts the contig topologies from genbank files.
+This environment contains the NCBI Datasets client for downloading genomes from NCBI, the CSV manipulation tool 'csvkit', and the python libraries 'BioPython' and 'tqdm' needed for the custom python script that extracts the contig topologies from genbank files.

 #### bacillales-genomes-rfplasmid Environment:
 To avoid conflicts with other programs, create a separate environment for RFPlasmid.
-Deactivate the current environment and create an environment called bacillales-genomes-rfplasmid using the YAML file __src/env/rfplasmid.yml__, and initialize rfplasmid:
+Deactivate the current environment and create an environment called bacillales-genomes-rfplasmid using the YAML file 'src/env/rfplasmid.yml', and initialize rfplasmid:

 ~~~bash
 conda deactivate